Welcome to Beyond Hogwarts!

 Or is it?
 (Hmmm, perhaps I should write for the Quibbler…)

-Here's a thought: perhaps it is not the Horcrux itself that is evil, but ing someone in order to create a Horcrux that is evil.
-Slughorn explains that the Horcrux is created: "By committing . ing rips the soul apart.
-The wizard intent upon creating a Horcrux would use this damage to his advantage: He would encase the torn portion (of his soul in a Horcrux)" (HBP p.
+Here’s a thought: perhaps it is not the Horcrux itself that is evil, but killing someone in order to create a Horcrux that is evil.
+Slughorn explains that the Horcrux is created: “By committing murder.
+Killing rips the soul apart.
+The wizard intent upon creating a Horcrux would use this damage to his advantage: He would encase the torn portion (of his soul in a Horcrux)” (HBP p.
 498).

-ing rips the soul apart.
-This is important: ing rips the soul apart -- whether one makes a Horcrux or not.
-The evil act is in the ing.
-If a wizard had ed another person, regardless of his intent, the ripping of the soul would have occurred.
+Killing rips the soul apart.
+This is important: Killing rips the soul apart — whether one makes a Horcrux or not.
+The evil act is in the killing.
+If a wizard had killed another person, regardless of his intent, the ripping of the soul would have occurred.

-If Dumbledore had ed Grindlewald, then perhaps Dumbledore might have created a Horcrux.
+If Dumbledore had killed Grindlewald, then perhaps Dumbledore might have created a Horcrux.
 Not necessarily an evil Horcrux, but the product of opportunity rather than the product of an evil act.
 Dumbledore is a very intelligent, logical being.
-If the ing of Grindlewald was necessary, then the possibility of creating a Horcrux might be a logical follow-up.
-And if the ing was a positive event eliminating evil from the wizard world, then perhaps Dumbledore's Horcrux -- though borne through dark magic -- would not be an evil thing.
-Not creating a Horcrux would not have changed his need to Grindlewald.
+If the killing of Grindlewald was necessary, then the possibility of creating a Horcrux might be a logical follow-up.
+And if the killing was a positive event eliminating evil from the wizard world, then perhaps Dumbledore’s Horcrux — though borne through dark magic — would not be an evil thing.
+Not creating a Horcrux would not have changed his need to kill Grindlewald.

 Why would Dumbledore even consider making a Horcrux?
 In Book 1, McGonagall has a conversation with Dumbledore in which she points out that he knows all of the Dark Magic, but that she believes he chooses not to use any of it.
 Perhaps he has had good reason to use Dark Magic for some positive purposes.
 And remember, Dumbledore’s old friend, Nicholas Flamel, sought eternal life with the Philosopher’s Stone.
 Why is it hard to suppose that Dumbledore may have sought eternal life as well?
 A different means to that end, yes, but still with a goal to the same end.